Contexts

 How to reference a Context

-Contexts can be referenced from any Configuration like so
+Contexts can be referenced from any Configuration as follows:

 ---